Scripts

 Canonical test script structure

 This is an example of a script that conforms to the rules above.
-It doesn't do very much - every run will log Hello World to the output log.
+It doesn't do very much - every run will log Hello World to the worker process log.

 Automatically generating scripts